-33 Green Product Categories GPP conforming products Products which allow for implementing a Green Public Procurement policy, consistent with the National Action Plan on GPP (NAP GPP) and which satisfy one or more environmental sustainability requisites contemplated by Annex 1 of the Ministerial Decree of 25 July 2011.
-DPO products The Denomination of Protected Origin (DPO) mark indicates the legal protection attributed by the European Union to agricultural products and foodstuffs whose production process is carried out in a limited geographic area and which conforms to certain production rules.
+Green Product Categories GPP conforming products Products which allow for implementing a Green Public Procurement policy, consistent with the National Action Plan on GPP (NAP GPP) and which satisfy one or more environmental sustainability requisites contemplated by Annex I of the Ministerial Decree of 25 July 2011.
+DPO products The Denomination of Protected Origin (DPO) mark indicates the legal protection attributed by the European Union to agricultural products and foodlstuffs whose production process is carried out in a limited geographic area and which conforms to certain production rules.
 The entire production, the transformation and the processing of such products must take place within the limited area.
 The features of DPO products are essentially or exclusively due to the geographic environment, including natural and human factors.
 PGI products The Protected Geographic Indication (PGI) mark indicates the legal protection attributed by the European Union to agricultural products and foodstuffs that are native to a region or country whose qualities, reputation and features depend on the geographic origin, and of which at least one step of the production, transformation and processing takes place within the limited area.
-Green Product Categories Organic products Organic agriculture is a type of agriculture which considers the entire agricultural ecosystem, exploits the natural fertility of the soil favouring this with limited action, promotes the biodiversity of the environment in which it is practised and excludes the use of synthetic products (except those specifically allowed by Community regulations) and genetically modified organisms.
+Green Product Categories brganic products Organic agriculture is a type of agriculture which considers the entire agricultural ecosystem, exploits the natural fertility of the soil favouring this with limited action, promotes the biodiversity of the environment in which it is practised and excludes the use of synthetic products (except those specifically allowed by Community regulations) and genetically modified organisms.
 The European organic agriculture mark gives consumers the assurance of the origin and quality of what they eat and drink.
 The presence of the mark on the products guarantees conformity to the EU regulation on ecological farming.
 The European ecological mark is placed on packaged and labelled food products of which at least 95% of the ingredients come from organic farming.
 Fair Trade products Fair Trade products are a concrete and sustainable alternative to international trade and represent a tangible economy carried out by people for people, in which work offers dignity and a future for millions of workers, especially in the southern countries of the world.
 Fair Trade is a primary objective for re-balancing relations with the economically less developed countries, improving their access to the market through fair earnings and dignified work conditions.
 In this way, the producers receive a fair and stable remuneration and an additional margin to invest in the growth of the community.
-Ecological aqua-culture products Ecological aqua-culture promotes fresh and salt water fish farming, including shrimps and other molluscs, clams, oysters and also algae, by means of certified ecological techniques.
-The fundamental aspects of ecological aqua-culture are: to guarantee that the organism completes its entire life cycle in the breeding plant, to maintain breeding stress equal to or near zero also thanks to the reduced impact of man on the animal's life, and to refrain from administering hormonal additives to the fish or fish feed based on fish oils or flours or GMOs.